ishanExtreme/Extreme-Chat/README.md

 **Step-7**: Share the hostname and port of ngrok forwarding link to other users, in order to connect with server(they don't require to turn on the server).

-**Step-8**: By this time conversation can be started but the messages will be in encrypter format to decrypt message of a particular user, get his/her secret code and unique Id and enter it by pressing *Add Secrets*.
+**Step-8**: By this time conversation can be started but the messages will be in encrypted format to decrypt message of a particular user, get his/her secret code and unique Id and enter it by pressing *Add Secrets*.

 <p align="center">
     <img src="./assets/secret_1.png"/>